 1. Mash the banana in a large bowl.

-2. Add the oil, eggs and milk and whisk well to combine.
+2. Add the oil, eggs, and milk.
+Whisk well to combine.

-3. Add the oat flour, baking powder, baking soda, cinnamon and salt, and whisk until incorporated and very few lumps of flour remain.
+3. Add the oat flour, baking powder, baking soda, cinnamon, and salt, then whisk until incorporated and very few lumps of flour remain.

-Banana waffles on a plate with sliced banana and maple syrup
+Banana oatmeal waffles on a plate with sliced banana and maple syrup

-Instead of eating a stack of waffles smothered in maple syrup, I love slathering one of my healthy banana waffles with almond or peanut butter, cacao nibs, a bit of fruit and a drizzle of maple syrup.
-This way I control my carbs and consume a lot less sugar.
+Instead of eating a stack of waffles smothered in maple syrup, I love topping these waffles with almond or peanut butter, cacao nibs, a bit of fruit, and a drizzle of maple syrup.

 Recipe notes